open-mpi/ompi/.github/issue_template.md

 ## Background information

-### What version of Open MPI are you using? (e.g., v1.10.3, v2.1.0, git branch name and hash, etc.)
+### What version of Open MPI are you using? (e.g., v3.0.5, v4.0.2, git branch name and hash, etc.)

 ### Describe how Open MPI was installed (e.g., from a source/distribution tarball, from a git clone, from an operating system distribution package, etc.)

+### If you are building/installing from a git clone, please copy-n-paste the output from `git submodule status`.